sundeepnarang/redis-rpc/README.md

     args*           : An array of arguments
     argTypes        : An array of argument data types (only supported are ["object","array","date","string","number","null"]). sessionId       : A sessionId which will be automatically added as the last argument to callback on dispatcher.

+##echo Function

+This function will send data from dispatcher to service and console.log it on return.

 #To Do

 * Add support for boolean types
 * Add tasks after initialization
+* Add support for echo callback function